DigitalRiverConnect/drconnect-shoppers-api-cart-widget/README.md

 the output directory to your project.

 3. Create an HTML file and reference the JavaScript and CSS from steps 1 and 2.
 Add HTML elements for the mini-cart and cart summary.

+4. Create a constructor script
+The constructor is used to set options such as API Key and currency at runtime.
+See the examople HTML file.

 ###Example HTML File